 Are you my companion in this?
 I see you and your scared eyes buried under smiles.
 I see you trying to control those around you.

 And as I attempt to ignore reality, or control it a little too much, I wrap the chains of fear around me and my precious gift of life.
 I chain worry and anxiety around my friends and loved ones, too, for rarely does my sin only affect me.
 The enslavement to fear — oh, the bondage can last a lifetime.
 Fear of never rising from the past into a new identity.
 Fear of the spinning present that taunts with confusion.
 Fear of what is not yet seen but distorted in our imaginations.

 Since we, the children, are all creatures of flesh and blood, Jesus took on flesh and blood, so that by dying He could destroy the one who held power over death—the devil— and destroy the fear of death that has always held people captive.
 Heb 2:14-16

 And Christ descended into this mess with the plan of destroying not only our biggest fear – death – but the very source of this fear – Satan himself.
 Satan, the owner of doubt.
 Satan, the originator of confusion.
 Satan, the distorter of what’s real.
 Are you letting him have mini-victories in your life?
 His very purpose is to destroy you, but he’s oh, so very subtle.

 My Redeemer, though, He comes and speaks truth louder than the lies that try to paralyze.
 He became flesh centuries ago to battle my fear in 2015.
 His Forever Story more powerful than the finite is my gift this Christmas.
 It’s your gift, too.

 A person of substance knows who her enemy is.
 She knows who her Rescuer from fear is, too.

-On the tenth day of Christmas my True Love gave to me deliverance from my chains of fear.
+On the eighth day of Christmas my True Love gave to me deliverance from my chains of fear.
 He gave me truth that speaks louder than lies.

 …*Myrrh is mine, its bitter perfume